-Guideline Comments Protect and enhance habitat features like mature Measures have been taken to maximize potential to trees, shrub clusters, native fruit bearing shrubs, fresh retain existing Cedar and Maple trees adjacent to the water ponds and ephemeral damp areas.
-East side of the lot.
+Guideline Comments Protect and enhance habitat features like mature Municipality requested existing Garry Oak on trees, shrub clusters, native fruit bearing shrubs, fresh south/west corner of the property be removed in order water ponds and ephemeral damp areas. to enhance the sidewalk for pedestrians.

 Encourage increased front yard habitat along quieter streets to reduce bird vehicle conflicts and enhance the pedestrian experience through native plantings.
-N/A. Sustain a mix of habitat types; including forest, shrub- land, meadow, riparian wetland and coastal shoreline ecosystems in landscaping.
+Difficult for Admirals frontage, but could be considered along Naden frontage where possible.
+Sustain a mix of habitat types; including forest, shrub- land, meadow, riparian wetland and coastal shoreline ecosystems in landscaping.
 N/A. Incorporate a vertical vegetation structure [vertical habitat] including layers of ground cover, shrub, understorey and canopy in landscape design.
-N/A. Choose a range of native plant species and sizes; a mix of coniferous and deciduous trees will enhance bird species diversity.
+Choose a range of native plant species and sizes; a mix of coniferous and deciduous trees will enhance bird species diversity.
 Will be included.
 Incorporate architectural features that limit collisions between birds and windows including patterned, frosted or tinted glass, exterior louvers, blinds, sun shades and canopies.
 This will be considered as the project enters design development.
-Cap and screen all ventilation pipes and grates, avoid openings greater than 2.0 x 2.0 cm. ОК
+Cap and screen all ventilation pipes and grates, avoid openings greater than 2.0 x 2.0 cm.
+Standard best practice.